 You know which type of car seat you need, but what about the brand and model?
 Here are a few features to look for:

 Safety label.
 Make sure the seat has a label stating that it meets or exceeds Federal Motor Vehicle Safety Standard 213.

 Five-point harness.
-It will protect your baby better than a three-point harness.
+It will protect your baby better than a three-point harness or seatbelt.

 Ratings.
 Check the National Highway Traffic Safety Administration's (NHTSA) five-star ease of use ratings system.
 A seat that's earned four or five stars will have clear instructions and be easy to use.

 New car seat.
 It's always better to buy a car seat new.
 If you do have to buy a used seat, search on the NHTSA's web site to make sure it hasn't been recalled.
 Also, call the manufacturer to check that the seat is still safe.
 DON'T use any used seat that: